captainpainway/webvr-mk-wait-times/README.md

 Hover the cursor over a column for the ride's name and current wait time.

+Use the WASD keys to move around the map.
+(There is no way to move around the map yet on mobile.)

 Updates automatically every five minutes.

 ##Technologies used: